-Political instability has crippled Burundi’s economy and driven massive displacement, as people continue to flee violence carried out by both government and opposition, and their respective supporters.
-The country has experienced murders, disappearances, kidnappings, torture and mass arrests: more than 9,000 people have been imprisoned since the beginning of the crisis in April 2015.??Overall, over 418,000 people have fled to neighbouring countries since April 2015.
-36% of Burundian refugees fled because of the ongoing sociopolitical crisis, and 63% fled for reasons related to natural disasters.??By the end of 2017, this figure is expected to exceed 500,000.
+Political instability has crippled Burundi’s economy and driven massive displacement, as people continue to flee violence carried out by both the government, opposition, and their respective supporters.
+The country has experienced murders, disappearances, kidnappings, torture and mass arrests: more than 9,000 people have been imprisoned since the beginning of the crisis in April 2015. ??Overall, over 422,000 people have fled to neighbouring countries since April 2015.
+36% of Burundian refugees fled due to the ongoing sociopolitical crisis, and 63% fled for reasons related to natural disasters.??By the end of 2017, this figure is expected to exceed 500,000.

-INFORM measures Burundi's risk of humanitarian crisis and disaster as high, at 6.3/10.
-Hazard and exposure as well as lack of coping capacity and vulnerability are all at concerning levels: 6.1/10, 6.4/10 and 6.4/10 respectively.?
+INFORM measures Burundi's risk of humanitarian crisis and disaster as high, at 5.8/10.
+Lack of coping capacity and vulnerability are at concerning levels: 6.5/10 and 6.2/10 respectively.?

-Health: Malaria is still an epidemic in August.
-Critical situations are mainly faced in the northern, eastern and southern provinces of Burundi, in particular in Kirundo, Cankuzo and Karuzi regions.?
+Health: Malaria is still an epidemic in September.
+Critical situations are mainly faced in the northern, eastern and central provinces of Burundi, in particular in Kirundo, Cankuzo and Karuzi regions.?

 Protection in areas where unrest is most prominent.
 Presently 1.8 million Burundians are in need of protection assistance.?

 Information Gaps and needs